mullvad/browser-extension/README.md

 - enter "about:debugging" in the URL bar
 - click "This Firefox"
 - click "Load Temporary Add-on"
-- open `mullvad-extension.zip` file; or the extension's directory and select any file inside the extension.
+- open `mullvad-extension.zip` file; or the extension's folder and select any file inside of it.

-## Permissions
+## Permissions required

 Permissions are automatically accepted when testing the extension (see `Resources` below).
 This extension needs access to the following permissions: